OBDS-Training/Help/content/en/docs/connect/first-steps/windows-setup/index.md

 ## Install Anaconda navigator

-Download the installer file from the [Anaconda website][anaconda-download].
+In your web browser, navigate to <https://www.anaconda.com/>.

 ### Run the installer

-- Run installer.
+Double-click on the installer file that you just downloaded and progress through the screens of the installation program.

+{{< alert icon="👉" text="The various screens of the installer programs are subject to change.
+As such, we provide guidance below for indicative purposes only." />}}

-- Install for all users.
+- Install for all users (needs administrator rights).
 - Accept all defaults.

 ### Test your installation